gorlapraveen/The-Learning-Documentation-Project/docs/encrypt/EncryptAFile.md

 >>**Note** : Here `my_folder/` can be a folder or a simple file as `example.txt`.

-2. After issuing the above command, then the system prompts for password with which the file is to be protected by encrypting, the ouput dialogues includes in following way:
+2. After issuing the above command, then the system prompts for password with which the file is to be protected by encrypting, the output dialogues includes in following way:

           tar: Old option 'g' requires an argument.
           Try 'tar --help' or 'tar --usage' for more information.